unex/NautAddons/CSS customizable thumbnails/README.md

-# Addon: Sidebar Image
+# Addon: CSS customizable thumbnails
-This addon allows you to add an image on the top of your sidebar
+This addon allows you to customize thumbnails based on flair or destination.

 ## Installation:
 Simply copy the CSS from ADDON.css into the *bottom* of your stylesheet.